erochest/erochest.github.com/posts/thoughts/hope/index.md

-I ran across this quote the other day listening to an [On Being interview with Joanna Macy](https://onbeing.org/programs/joanna-macy-a-wild-love-for-the-world/ ), and it reminded me about several separate discussions I've had over the last year with several people about *hope*.
-The discussions were overlapping, but isolated, and each nuanced very differently, depending on who I was talking with.
+I ran across this quote the other day listening to an [On Being interview with Joanna Macy](https://onbeing.org/programs/joanna-macy-a-wild-love-for-the-world/ ), and it reminded me of several separate discussions I've had over the last year about *hope*.
+The discussions were overlapping, but isolated, and each flavored and nuanced very differently, depending on whom I was talking with.

 <!--more-->

-For some reason this quote seemed to wrap up these conversations and particularly to resonate for the place where we are as a country, as well as where I am as an individual.
+For some reason this quote seemed an appropriate epilogue to these conversations, and it particularly resonates with me now, where I am as an individual and living in this country.

 > **MS. MACY**: ...
 I’m not insisting that we be brimming with
 > hope.
 It’s OK not to be optimistic.
 Buddhist teachings say feeling